FreeCAD/FreeCAD-documentation/wiki/FreeCAD_Managing_Expectations.md

 ### \"Can FreeCAD do XYZ?\"

-FreeCAD already has the ability to do the following types of work   *
+FreeCAD already has the ability to do the following types of work:

 -   Spline-based parametric modeling using the [Part](Part_Workbench.md), [Part Design](PartDesign_Workbench.md) and [Sketcher](Sketcher_Workbench.md) workbenches
 -   [Surface](Surface_Workbench.md)/[Curves](Curves_Workbench.md) modeling using NURBS